 - Improve community-based forest management leading to more sustainable practices and reduced threats to biodiversity in target areas;

 - Enhance community-based livelihoods derived from sustainable forest-based and agriculture-based enterprises in target areas.

-This sixth quarterly report presents the activities undertaken and results obtained during the first quarter of fiscal year 2014 (FY14) which covers October 1 through December 31, 2013.
-Individual monthly progress reports were also prepared for USAID.
+This quarterly report presents the activities undertaken and results obtained during the first quarter fiscal year 2015 (FY15Q1) which covers October 1 – December 31, 2014.

 During the October – December 2014 period, Liberia continued to feel the full effects of the Ebola crisis, with optimism and skepticism working interchangeably throughout the quarter.
 Fortunately, PROSPER had anticipated the continued difficulties of interacting with local counterparts and had developed its AWP accordingly.
 For the most part, work continued as usual as none of the PROSPER sites had any direct contact with Ebola.
 However, as part of the need to ensure we continued work in our communities, several Ebola training sessions were worked into our normal outreach activities and a revised Ebola Contingency Plan was submitted to USAID.

 The end of the first quarter also brought with it the departure of the COP, Paul Cowles, requiring the shifting and promoting of different staff.
 This will be explained in more detail under Management Activities, below.

 In addition to the PROSPER staff changes, the program also welcomed Alexander Kingston as the new ACOR for USAID.
 He replaces the vacant position that was previously held by Darlington Tuagben earlier in the year.
 Shawna Hirsch became the COR in December while Jennifer Talbot takes a leave of absence in the US.
 The rest of this report summarizes the accomplishments for the period measured against the Year 3 Annual Work Plan.